BookofEli01/SQL_Project_Data_Job_Analysis/README.md

 # What I learned
 Throughout the making of this project I've become assured that I've gained a firm foundation with SQL that will assist in propelling me forward:

--**Complex Query Crafting:** I became adept in my usage of SQL by writing queries involving the merging of tables via JOIN functions, and by the usage of WITH clauses when needed.
+- **Complex Query Crafting:** I became adept in my usage of SQL by writing queries involving the merging of tables via JOIN functions, and by the usage of WITH clauses when needed.

--**Data Aggregation:** Got comfortable with using GROUP BY and turned aggregate functions like COUNT(), AVG(), SUM() into code that I'm confident in using on a daily basis.
+- **Data Aggregation:** Got comfortable with using GROUP BY and turned aggregate functions like COUNT(), AVG(), SUM() into code that I'm confident in using on a daily basis.

--**Adeptly Applying Analytics:** I've increased my real-world puzzle solving skills through the knowledge acquired and insightful queries practiced.
+- **Adeptly Applying Analytics:** I've increased my real-world puzzle solving skills through the knowledge acquired and insightful queries practiced.

 # Conclusions
 This project has helped me expand from my pre-conceived notions of the data/business analyst field and gave me insights on what skills I should be focusing on and why.
 While it also helped in enhancing my own SQL skills, this project also shows how important it is to continually increase your knowledge and adapt to which trends emerge in the field of data analytics.